bokeh/bokeh/sphinx/source/docs/user_guide/extensions.rst

 --------------------

 So far we covered simple, typically inline extensions.
-Those are great for adhoc additions to bokeh, but serious development like this gets pretty tedious very quickly.
+Those are great for ad hoc additions to bokeh, but serious development like this gets pretty tedious very quickly.
 For example, writing extension's TypeScript or JavaScript files in an IDE doesn't allow to take full advantage of such IDE's capabilities, due to implicit nature of certain configuration files